otacon239/PS_HelloWorld/tutorial/tutorial.md

 *Note: I've adjusted the red and green line by multiplying by the width of the characters.
 These lines show where the characters would end up along these lines.*

 We want to take that line and push it to the middle of the screen and make it the height of the screen.
-We can do that by adding half the height of the screen and multiplying it by the height of the screen with `Y=sin(x)*SH + SH/2`.
+We can do that by adding half the height of the screen and multiplying it by half the height of the screen with `Y=sin(x)*SH/2 + SH/2`.
 That gives us the red line.
 As we know, the `UG_PutChar()` function starts at the top-left of the character, so we actually need to offset the sine wave.
 Again, the math is a bit tricky.

 We need to shrink the sine wave by the height of a full character, the move it back up by half the height of a full character, as marked in the picture.
 The resulting line is green.
 I've also multiplied `X` by less than one to make the sine wave have a lower frequency.
 This just makes it look cleaner on the small display.
 So now we have `Y=sin(x*.375)*(SH/2-CH/2)-(SH/2-CH/2)`.